Encryption

 })

-The client then creates a request body with the encrypted properties:
+The client creates a request body with the encrypted properties:

 object